new-guy/screeps-os/README.md

 - When spawning
     - If no energy max defined, spawn from biggest available spawner
     - If energy max defined, spawn from smallest that can support it
-- Need to refresh all mining routes whenever we get the new room.
-Just delete all of the current mining routes
+- Delete all mining routes every N ticks

 ### Tidy UP pt 2